elugens/hello-javascript/docs/general-javascript-questions/data-types/methods-of-primitives.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, they are considered the most primitive data types of all.
+  <div><strong>Interview Response:</strong> No, they are considered the most primitive data types.
 They both have no wrapper objects and do not provide any methods.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />